Cancer of the liver: Hepatocellular Carcinoma (HCC)

 Check for hepatitis B and hepatitis C

-Check for clotting levels because liver plays a role in blood clotting
+clotting for check levels because liver plays a role in blood clotting

-Tumor markers in the blood: These are substances normally found in your blood, but if you have cancer they may be high.
-The tumor marker associated with HCC is called alpha-feta protein (AFP).
-However, the cancer does not always release this protein and there are also certain blood types which do not produce AFP.
+Tumor markers in the blood: These substances normally found in your blood, but if you have cancer they may be high.
+The tumor marker associated with HCC called alpha-feta protein (AFP).
+However, the cancer does not always release this protein and there are also certain blood types that do not produce AFP.